The Soldier's Details

 Although they enlisted the same day, George joined ‘E’ Company Special Reserve Btn whilst Bob was a reinforcements for ‘D’ Company No. 13 Platoon under command of Lt Wankey.

-Bob was selected in Singapore to work on Thai-Burma Railway with ‘D’ Force V Battalion.
+Bob was fortunate to survive the week long battle to save Singapore and without injury.
+Captured, Bob spent time in the Selarang Camp at Changi, the River Valey Road camp, and the Selarang Barracks at Changi before being allocated to ‘D’ Force V Battalion.
 They left Singapore by train 17 March 1943.
 This Battalion was to endure one of highest death rates of all Australian work parties on the Railway.

-He was at Kinsaiyok Main camp 170.2K, Kuii Kui Yae camp 185.6k, and Brankassi Prang Kasi camp 208K in Thailand before Bob, along with many other POWs was sent to labour camps in Japan.
+He was at Kinsaiyok Main camp 170.2K, Kuii Kui Yae camp 185.6k, and Brankassi Prang Kassi Camp 208K in Thailand before Bob, along with many other POWs was sent to labour camps in Japan.

 Bob was selected with Aramis Party to work in japan.
 On arrival at Moji he was sent to Fukuoka Sub camp No. 17-B at Omuta Miike, Japan from where he was eventually repatriated.